shro-ots/shro-ots/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm currently working on forming a solid foundation 🥰 I'm currently learning Python and SQL
+I'm currently working on forming a solid foundation and learning Python and SQL 🥰